ansys/pymechanical/doc/source/user_guide_session/pool.rst

     >>> pool = LocalMechanicalPool(10, version="231", restart_failed=True)
     Creating Pool: 100%|########| 10/10 [00:01<00:00,  1.43it/s]

-You can access each individual instance of Mechanical with:
+You can access each individual instance of Mechanical with code like this:

 .. code:: python